Moon Hee-joon: 2010–present: Other activities, Begins, HotSechgodRG

 Despite being absent from the music scene, Moon took up hosting in several variety programs such as, Immortal Songs: Singing the Legend, Mnet's 'Wide Celebrity News' and other programs.
 In 2013, Moon released his second mini album, Begins, after being away from the music scene from 3 years.
 It was released on January 18, 2013.

 Moon, his H.O.T. bandmate Tony An and three members of disbanded or inactive fellow first-generation idol groups Eun Ji-won of Sechs Kies, Danny Ahn of g.o.d and Chun Myung-hoon of NRG starred in their own variety-reality television show Handsome Boys of the 20th Century.
 He had conceived the idea following the success of Reply 1997 and invited the four other entertainers, all of whom were born in the same year (1978), to star in a reality version of the show.
 They called their "group" HOTSechgodRG, which is made up of each of their idol group names.
 They have since appeared on shows such as KBS's Happy Together SBS's Running Man.
 Due to the reuniting of Eun's group Sechs Kies and Danny Ahn's group g.o.d, they have not appeared as a five-some since the 2014 show Where is My Superhero?, which aired on OnStyle, due to busy schedules but remain close friends.
 The group, except Eun, most recently met at Moon's bachelor party which was shown on My Little Old Boy, the reality show that Tony An was participating in.

 In 2015, Moon signed an exclusive contract with KOEN Stars.

 Personal life

-On November 25, 2016, Moon announced that he would be marrying fellow entertainer Park Hye-Kyeong, also known as Soyul of Crayon Pop.
+On November 25, 2016, Moon announced that he would be marrying fellow entertainer Park Hye-Kyeong, also known as Soyul of Crayon Pop, who is 13 years his junior.
 The wedding was held on February 12, 2017, in Seoul.
 The pair then welcomed their first child, daughter Moon Hee-yul, on May 12, 2017.
 On February 5, 2022 the couple announced of their second pregnancy.
-Their second child, son Moon Tae-myung was born on September 7, 2022.
+Their second child, son Moon Heewoo was born on September 7, 2022.